rust-bitcoin/rust-bitcoin/README.md

 This library should always compile with any combination of features (minus `no-std`) on **Rust 1.41.1** or **Rust 1.47** with `no-std`.

-To build with the MSRV you will need to pin some dependencies:
+To build with the MSRV you will need to pin some dependencies (also for `no-std`):
 ```
 cargo update -p serde --precise 1.0.156
 cargo update -p syn --precise 1.0.107